 Our Mission

-Our Values
+Our Core Values

 Our Artistic Director

-Michael is an active member of the Association of Lutheran Church Musicians, the American Guild of Organists, and the American Choral Directors Association.
+Costello is an active member of the Association of Lutheran Church Musicians, the American Guild of Organists, and the American Choral Directors Association.

 Our Singers